stashed/stash/docs/setup/upgrade.md

 ## Upgrading from 0.6.x to 0.7.x

-There are no backward incompatiable changes in this release.
+If you are installing via scripts, then uninstall the old version first and then reinstall the new version.
+If you are using Helm, follow the instructions from [setup](/docs/setup/install.md) section.

 ## Upgrading from 0.5.x to 0.6.x

-The format for `Restic` object has changed in backward incompatiable manner between 0.5.x and 0.7.0-rc.5 .
-The steps involved in upgrading Stash operator to 0.7.0-rc.5 from prior version involves the following steps:
+The format for `Restic` object has changed in backward incompatiable manner between 0.5.x and 0.6.0 .
+The steps involved in upgrading Stash operator to 0.6.0 from prior version involves the following steps:

 1. Backup all your old `Restic` CRDs.
 2. Delete your old `Restic` objects.
 It will stop taking backups and remove sidecars from pods.